xmos/lib_audio_dsp/doc/design_guide/index.rst

 thread can consume at most 1 time slot per scheduler cycle.
 The consequence of this is that for applications with up to 5 threads, each thread operates at 120MIPS (600/5).
 If there are over 5 threads then this number can be reduced down to 75MIPS (600/8).
 If any of the threads modify their priority mode then this can reduce the available MIPS even further;
-high-priority threads are always guaranteed a slot in the scheduler on each cycle..
+high-priority threads are always guaranteed a slot in the scheduler on each cycle.

 ================= ===============
 Term              Definition